Eusynthemis virgula

 It is a medium-sized dragonfly with black and yellow markings.

 It inhabits streams in south-eastern Australia.

 Eusynthemis virgula appears similar to Eusynthemis brevistyla which is also found in streams of south-eastern Australia.

+Etymology

+The genus name Eusynthemis combines the Greek εὖ (eu, "well") with Synthemis, an existing genus of dragonflies, referring to a more developed form compared with other members of Synthemis.

+The species name virgula is the diminutive form of the Latin virga ("line" or "stripe"), referring to the black markings in the wings.